TL;DR:

 If you resonate with these statements, let’s continue learning about disorganized attachment and dating.

-Disorganized attachment and dating: How you might be sabotaging your relationships
+Dating and Disorganized Attachment: How you might be sabotaging your relationships

 Now that you know what disorganized attachment looks like in relationships, let me explain what it’s like dating.
 More specifically, what goes wrong.